Worship at St Oswald's

 At St. Oswald’s you will find a range of service formats, ranging from traditional to contemporary, formal to informal and from the active to the contemplative.
 Music ranges from well-known hymns, accompanied by organ and robed choir, to modern worship songs accompanied by the church music group.
 We hope that amongst these different services you will find a style of worship you find accessible and helpful.
 In the main, our worship follows the order provided in the Church of England Common Worship book, although the Family Services and regular"Spotlight" services are at least in part devised by ourselves.

 For details of the week's services and events see our Pew sheet - click here

 8am Holy Communion every Sunday - This is a simple, quiet and reflective service, in modern language and includes a brief sermon

-10am Main Sunday Service: The content and style of this service varies through the month.
+10am Main Sunday Service: The content and style of this service varies through the month - see below.

 1st Sunday - All Age Family Service.
 Informal, suitable for children, with our music group.
 Usually ends at about 10:40am